LDSES Fall Forum with Sharon Eubank

 11800 Darnestown Road, Gaithersburg, MD

-Please bring a shovel (or multiple shovels) and work gloves.
-We will have plants to install and mulch to suppress weeds.
-Please bring newspapers or cardboard to put under the mulch.
-We'll also have time for volunteers to visit inside the colored school and talk with former students.
+We'll also have time for volunteers to visit inside the historic colored school and talk with former students.
 Learn about how you can improve storm water management on your own property -- and tips on creating habitat with native plants.
-It's fine if you can't stay the full time -- come for as long as you can.
-This project is a major opportunity for Earth Stewardship East to make a significant difference.

 If you work with Scouts or other youth groups, consider including them in this project.
 We have several possible Eagle Scout projects that could be done on this property.

 Please email Merikay at firstname.lastname@example.org or signup on our Facebook page.
 We need to know who can help.
 Thanks!